i3dsymposium/i3dsymposium.github.io/2024/papers.md

           We present a novel representation that enables high-quality volumetric rendering of an actor’s dynamic facial performances with minimal compute and memory footprint.
 It runs natively on commodity graphics soft- and hardware, and allows for a graceful trade-off between quality and efficiency.
 Our method utilizes recent advances in neural rendering, particularly learning discrete radiance manifolds to sparsely sample the scene to model volumetric effects.
 We achieve efficient modeling by learning a single set of manifolds for the entire dynamic sequence, while implicitly modeling appearance changes as temporal canonical texture.
 We export a single layered mesh and view-independent RGBA texture video that is compatible with legacy graphics renderers without additional ML integration.
 We demonstrate our method by rendering dynamic face captures of real actors in a game engine, at comparable photorealism to state-of-the-art neural rendering techniques at previously unseen frame rates.

+      - title: "Efficient Visibility Approximation for Game AI using Neural Omnidirectional Distance Fields"
+        authors: "Zhi Ying, Nicholas Edwards, Mikhail Kutuzov"
+        abstract: |
+          Visibility information is critical in game AI applications, but the computational cost of raycasting-based methods poses a challenge for real-time systems.

+          To address this challenge, we propose a novel method that represents a partitioned game scene as neural Omnidirectional Distance Fields (ODFs), allowing scalable and efficient visibility approximation between positions without raycasting.
+For each position of interest, we map its omnidirectional distance data from the spherical surface onto a UV plane.
+We then use multi-resolution grids and bilinearly interpolated features to encode directions.
+This allows us to use a compact multi-layer perceptron (MLP) to reconstruct the high-frequency directional distance data at these positions, ensuring fast inference speed.
+We demonstrate the effectiveness of our method through offline experiments and in-game evaluation.

+          For in-game evaluation, we conduct a side-by-side comparison with raycasting-based visibility tests in three different scenes.
+Using a compact MLP (128 neurons and 2 layers), our method achieves an average cold start speedup of 9.35 times and warm start speedup of 4.8 times across these scenes.
+In addition, unlike the raycasting-based method, whose evaluation time is affected by the characteristics of the scenes, our method's evaluation time remains constant.